InakiPoch/zombie-waves/README.md

 # Zombie Waves

-A small game created for a Halloween Jame in collaboration with members of the Game Development Club from the National University of Tucuman (UNT).
+A small game created for a Halloween Jam in collaboration with members of the Game Development Club from the National University of Tucuman (UNT).
 Created with Godot 3.4.

 ## About